 What actually matters?

 What matters; the hours spent with books or the quality of studies?
-It’s anybody’s guess; it’s the quality of studies which matter.
+It is the quality of studies which matter.
 Every child is unique, having differing interests and learning abilities.
-Time doesn’t matter; while one may understand a topic in couple of hours, the other may not get the hang of it, even after spending hours with the books.
+Time does not matter; while one may understand a topic in couple of hours, the other may not get the hang of it, even after spending hours with the books.

 A stress- free environment is what matters….